woo-hacks/add-custom-fields-to-shipping-class/README.md

 <p><b>Check the plugin code for usage.</b></p>

->> Dont get overwhelmed!
-Most of the file in this repo is related to unit testing or integrated build.
+>`Don't get overwhelmed!
+Most of the file in this repo is related to unit testing or integrated build`.

 <br/>
 <strong>Following files are all need to get this running : </strong>